virtual-labs/engineers-forum/hosting-engineer-role.md

 ### Experiment Repository Creation Request

  Steps to be followed by VLEAD's Hosting Engineer

-   - Step 1 : </br>
-   &nbsp;&nbsp;&nbsp;&nbsp; On receiving a [request](https://github.com/virtual-labs/engineers-forum/issues) for creation of experiment repositories for the lab, VLEAD's hosting engineer will create the experiment(s) repository from the [ph3-exp-template](https://github.com/virtual-labs/ph3-exp-template) repository.
+- Step 1: On receiving a [request](https://github.com/virtual-labs/engineers-forum/issues) for creation of experiment repositories for the lab, VLEAD's hosting engineer should the experiment(s) repository from the [ph3-exp-template](https://github.com/virtual-labs/ph3-exp-template) repository.

-   - Step 2 : </br>
-   &nbsp;&nbsp;&nbsp;&nbsp; VLEAD's hosting engineer will create two branches - dev and testing from the main branch in the created experiment repositories.
+- Step 2: VLEAD's hosting engineer should create two branches - dev and testing from the main branch in the created experiment repositories.

-   - Step 3 : </br>
-   &nbsp;&nbsp;&nbsp;&nbsp; VLEAD's hosting engineer will add the Github Handle of the developer provided in the request issue to the newly created experiment repository with maintainer access.
-VLEAD's hosting engineer will also add the developer’s common email address to the GitHub notification center.
+- Step 3: VLEAD's hosting engineer should add the Github Handle of the developer provided in the request issue to the newly created experiment repository with maintainer access.
+VLEAD's hosting engineer should also add the developer’s common email address to the GitHub notification center.

-   Add the about and link

-   - Step 4 : </br>
+- Step 4: VLEAD's hosting engineer should add about section and GitHub pages link to the experiment

-   &nbsp;&nbsp;&nbsp;&nbsp; VLEAD's hosting engineer will comment on the repository creation request providing the links to the created repositories.
+- Step 5: VLEAD's hosting engineer should comment on the repository creation request providing the links to the created repositories.

 ### Monitoring of GitHub